Completing, filing and serving documents

 Content of an affidavit

 An affidavit should contain all the written evidence that you want to present.
-It should be written in the first person (for example, ‘I saw…’, ‘he said to me…’), and must state your full name, occupation and place of residence.
+It should be written in the first person (for example, ‘I saw…’, ‘he said to me…’), and must state your full name, occupation and where you live.

-You can only cover matters that would be admissible if you were giving evidence at trial and, if it is an affidavit in reply, it must be strictly in reply.
-If the affidavit includes unnecessary material, the Judge may refuse to read it and may order you to pay the costs caused by the inclusion of that material.
+You can only cover matters that would be allowed if you were giving evidence in court.
+If it is an affidavit in reply, it must be strictly in reply.
+If the affidavit includes unnecessary material, the Judge may refuse to read it and may order you to pay related costs.

-If an affidavit refers to documents, then those documents must be attached and referred to as exhibits.
-For example ‘Bank statement of plaintiff, dated 01/01/01, marked as EXHIBIT A’.
-The exhibit itself must be marked with the letter or number assigned to it in the affidavit (for example, the bank statement should be marked with an ‘A’) and be identified by an exhibit note.
+Any documents referred to in an affidavit must be attached and referred to as exhibits.
+For example, ‘Bank statement of plaintiff, dated 01/01/01, marked as EXHIBIT A’.
+The exhibit itself must be marked with the letter or number given to it in the affidavit (for example, the bank statement should be marked with an ‘A’) and be identified by an exhibit note.
 Below is an example of an exhibit note:

-Mistakes in affidavits are not easily fixed and you will usually need to file another affidavit that corrects the initial affidavit.
-If, after swearing an affidavit, you realise that it contains a mistake you should contact the court registry.
-The court registry will tell you if you need to file a second affidavit or if you can amend the initial affidavit by hand (before the person who took the affidavit).
+Mistakes in affidavits are not easily fixed and will usually mean you need to file another affidavit to correct it.
+If you realise that an affidavit contains a mistake after it is sworn, you should contact the registry.
+They will tell you if you need to file a second affidavit or if you can amend the initial affidavit by hand (in front of the person who took the affidavit).

 Swearing and affirming